Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 #subsubsubsection("Environment Differences")
 The introduction of Wayland complicates the fetching of the data needed for configuring monitors.
-This is because many wayland environments have their custom implementation of applying monitor configuration and will hence not be compatible with each other.
-For example, the wlroots implementation of applying a monitor configuration is defined by the wayland protocol extension zwlr_output_manager_v1. @wlr-output-management As the name suggests, this is made solely for environments using wlroots as their library.
+This is because many Wayland environments have their custom implementation of applying monitor configuration and will hence not be compatible with each other.
+For example, the wlroots implementation of applying a monitor configuration is defined by the Wayland protocol extension zwlr_output_manager_v1. @wlr-output-management As the name suggests, this is made solely for environments using wlroots as their library.
 Similarly, KDE also offers its protocol, while GNOME chose the DBus route, providing a handy